Home

 Puppy Pile of children

-This website is a resource for you and We-The-People to Stand Up for what we care about.
-Even when there is anger or fear, we can also collaborate joyfully, as Mark Twain said:
+This website is a resource for you and We-The-People to Stand Up for what matters most.
+Together we change care into action.

 "The human race has only one really effective weapon, and that is laughter":

-Have a Minute Of Silence to show what you care about - whenever you can - like a Flash Mob at a pre-planned time.
+Have a Minute Of Silence whenever you can - like a Flash Mob at a pre-planned time.

 NEWS FLASH: On March 6, 2026, President Zelenskyy signed a law that established a mandatory nationwide 9 AM Minute of Silence at the state level every day as a ritual of gratitude, respect and remembrance for those who died defending Ukraine.
 The practice started in 2022.
 While citizens are not required, many do, and it is now a widely observed social ritual.

-In NYC we did a MOS with 500,000 at the 2014 People's Climate March, an organizer was Bill McKibben (cofounder of 350.org), who suggested - days before the march - that at precisely two minutes to 1:00 PM everyone could stop and go quiet for a MOS.
-There was no announcement that day, so as the time approached, the crowd was wondering if it would happen.
+In NYC we did a MOS with 300,000 to 500,000 at the 2014 People's Climate March.
+Bill McKibben (cofounder of 350.org) suggested (days before the march) that at precisely two minutes to 1 PM everyone could stop and go quiet for a MOS.
+There was no announcement that day, so as the time approached, we wondered if it would happen.

 AND IT DID.
-500,000 marchers went quiet, with a (Nelson Mandela) fist or the peace symbol raised up high, many held hands.
-That spine-tingling experience inspired the creation of this website.
+Everyone went quiet, with a (Nelson Mandela) fist or the peace symbol raised high, and many held hands.
+That spine-tingling experience inspired the creation of this website:

 National American Goals (NAGs) to shout out 3x after any MOS